Table of Contents

 Singapore February

-Singapore was very cool and one of the most modern, shiny cities I’d been in a long time.
-It was one of the only places in Asia I could imagine living long-term.
+Singapore was the most modern, shiny city I’d been in a long time.
+It was one of the only places in Asia I could imagine living long term.
 We had a fun few days eating at the hawker markets and seeing the city sights.

 Bali, Indonesia (March)

-We began March by flying from Singapore to Bali where we met Sarah, a friend of mine from uni and her friend, Brett.
-As a group of four we had a lot of fun drinking, exploring and snorkelling.
-We had a messy and fun night in Kuta before heading to Ubud, a gorgeous town known for Hindu temples, colourful market shopping and the infamous Monkey Forest.
+We began March by flying from Singapore to Bali where we met Sarah, my friend from uni and her friend, Brett.
+As a group of four, we had a lot of fun drinking, exploring and snorkelling.
+We had a messy night in Kuta before heading to Ubud, a gorgeous town known for Hindu temples, colourful market shopping and the infamous Monkey Forest.

 We then visited Gili T where we took a boat to the other Gili islands, and ended up on Lombok island where we toured around on scooters and went surfing.